OpenVoiceOS/ovos-technical-manual/docs/gui_service.md

 The GUI service provides a websocket for gui clients to connect to, it is responsible for implementing the gui protocol under `ovos-core`.

-You can find indepth documentation in the dedicated GUI section of these docs
+You can find indepth documentation of [the GUI protocol](https://openvoiceos.github.io/ovos-technical-manual/gui_protocol) in the dedicated GUI section of these docs

 ## Design Principles